wy2136/learnPython/get_started.md

         ssh -NL localhost:8899:localhost:8899 username@remote_server
 > use the assigned port number in step 1 to replace 8899 when applicable.

-In case you are not allowed to log in the remote server (e.g. tigressdata.princeton.edu) directly from an outside network, a jump server (e.g. nobel.princeton.edu) is needed if you do not want to use VPN:
+In case you are not allowed to log in the remote server (e.g. tigressdata.princeton.edu) directly from an outside network, a jump server (e.g. nobel.princeton.edu, or tigressgateway.princeton.edu) is needed if you do not want to use VPN:

         ssh -N -J username@jump_server -L localhost:8899:localhost8899 username@remote_server